Curtis Davies is one of the most experienced members of Derby County’s first-team squad.

-A former England-Under-21s international, Davies has amassed over 500 career appearances to date since making his professional debut at Luton Town.
+A former England Under-21 international, Davies has amassed over 500 career appearances to date in club football since making his professional debut at Luton Town in 2003.

 Aston Villa were next to move for his services and he went on to feature and captain the Villans in Europe, before moving on to Leicester City, Birmingham City and Hull City.